Dùn Rig and the Glen Sax Circuit

 Remains of the track descending Huddleshope Heights

-Standing by the trig point on Huddleshope Heights, look north-east and you can make out three parallel lines of grass-clumps heading downhill through an otherwise heather clad hillside (see pic) - these are the remains of an old track, still marked on the OS Landranger maps, but not on the OS Explorer maps.
+Standing by the trig point on Huddleshope Heights, ignore the track heading north-west aside the fence-line, look north-east and you can make out three parallel lines of grass-clumps heading downhill through an otherwise heather clad hillside (see pic) - these are the remains of an old track, still marked on the OS maps.
 Follow these lines of grass downhill and gradually a path forms which in turn meets with a track to follow over Dead Side.

 Further on and after losing some height, a junction in the track is met - either direction will do - I headed north to drop into Glen Sax by the patch of forestry above the farm buildings of Upper Newby.